 To run blockchain relevant tasks, go to the Job created for Blockchain Network and trigger relevant actions following the base document.

 Note: First run after configuring the job is dummy run as the option shows as “Build Now”.
 This will fail and will update your job with relevant parameters required for the job to run.
 Further runs will show an option Build with Parameters which will be right run.

+Use the Administration Guide section applicable for setting up this particular type of node.

 MongoDB Job